-The Corporation has the following three equity based compensation plans: (a) the Option Plan; (b) the EPSP; and (c) the EIP.
-As of December 31, 2021 there were 162,500 options outstanding under the Option Plan, and 49,857 Common Shares issued but unvested under the EIP, representing approximately 0.6% and 0.2%, of the issued and outstanding Common Shares, respectively.
-No Common Shares have been granted from treasury under the EPSP.
-However, as at December 31, 2021, 774,405 Common Shares have been purchased in the open market by the trustee for the EPSP (the "Trustee") under the EPSP, representing approximately 3% of the issued and outstanding Common Shares.
+The Corporation has the following equity-based compensation plans: (a) the EPSP; (b) the EIP; and (c) the historical Option Plan that is no longer utilized as part of the Corporation's compensation program.
+As of December 31, 2022, there were 12,500 options outstanding under the Option Plan, 500,683 Common Shares issuable under unvested awards under the EPSP, and 249,634 Common Shares issuable under unvested awards under the EIP, representing approximately 0.0%, 1.9% and 1.0%, of the issued and outstanding Common Shares, respectively.
+However, as at December 31, 2022, 500,683 Common Shares purchased in the open market (representing approximately 1.9% of the issued and outstanding Common Shares as at such date) were held by the Trustee for the purposes of settling EPSP awards, which Common Shares were, pursuant to the EPSP Share Designation, subsequently designated as Market Purchased EPSP Shares.

-The aggregate number of Common Shares from treasury that may be granted under the Option Plan, the EPSP and the EIP and all other securities based compensation arrangements shall not exceed 10% of the issued and outstanding Common Shares as at the date of such grant.
+The Corporation is not seeking shareholder approval for unallocated Options under the Option Plan and therefore the Corporation will not be making any further grants thereunder.
+The aggregate number of Common Shares from treasury that may be granted under the EPSP, the EIP and all other securities based compensation arrangements (including the outstanding Options under the Option Plan) shall not exceed 10% of the issued and outstanding Common Shares as at the date of such grant (the "10% Treasury Limit").
 As a result, if the Corporation issues additional Common Shares in the future, the number of Common Shares issuable under such securities-based compensation arrangements will increase accordingly.
-Furthermore, the number of Common Shares that are (i) issuable from treasury, at any time, and (ii) issued from treasury, within any one-year period, to insiders (as defined in the applicable rules of the TSX) of the Corporation under the Option Plan, the EPSP and the EIP and all other security based compensation arrangements, may not exceed 10% of the issued and outstanding Common Shares.
+Furthermore, the number of Common Shares that are (i) issuable from treasury, at any time, and (ii) issued from treasury, within any one-year period, to insiders (as defined in the applicable rules of the TSX) of the Corporation under the EPSP, the EIP and all other security based compensation arrangements (including the outstanding Options under the Option Plan), may not exceed 10% of the issued and outstanding Common Shares.
+For the avoidance of doubt, given the EPSP Share Designation, the awards under the EPSP that are covered by Market Purchased EPSP Shares are not counted towards the 10% Treasury Limit.